radi0sus/cal-mb/README.md

 calculates the folding point `FP`, `v0` (channel where the velocity is zero), `vmax` (maximum velocity), and the velocity / channel `f`.

-The file should contain intensities from a multi-channel analyzer.
+The file should contain intensities or counts from a multi-channel analyzer.
 The popular WissEl format has the extension `.ws5`.
 In principle any raw data (not only WissEl) can be processed.
 Pay attention to the start channel number and the folding direction.

 Terminal output: